Jenifar02/Jenifar02/README.md

 <br/><br/>

-*✨ "Technology is not just a tool — it's a language I speak fluently." ✨*
+*✨ "The expert in anything was once a beginner who refused to give up." ✨*

 <br/>